-As previously mentioned, all of the course materials can be found on the D2L Website in the course US16-CSUS-422-740.
-When you log on to D2L if you do not see this course, then you can type in the aforementioned naming convention (US16-CSUS-422-740) into the "search for courses" menu.
+As previously mentioned, all of the course materials can be found on the D2L Website.
+When you log on to D2L if you do not see this course, then you can type in the aforementioned naming convention (US18-CSUS-422-740) into the "search for courses" menu.
 When you go into the course on D2L you will find a series of folders.
 These folders are separated into Modules, Assignments, and Additional Readings and Resources.

 Each of the Module folders represent one week.
-Within each of the modules you will find a Powerpoint file.
-The Powerpoint should be used as a guide for weekly objectives, readings, and assignments.
+Within each of the modules you will find a Powerpoint and movie file.
+Both documents will serve as a guide for weekly objectives, readings, and assignments.
 Additionally, you may find different resources including readings, survey instruments, and questions to ponder.
 Finally, in many of the Modules you will find Blogs.
 These Blogs are designed to stimulate discussion between you and your fellow colleagues in the class as well as provide an opportunity to reflect on youth leadership as a practitioner and learner.